 No need to panic though, on boarding it became clear that the Delta Business Class B767-300 has a 1-2-1 seating plan.
-So I got a window seat!
+The new Delta Business Elite Class claims that every single seat has aisle access and yes it does.
+So with this new arrangement I thought that I had got a window seat!
 Yay!
 Erm, but it was a window seat without a window.
 Hey where did my window go?
 It turns out I was in the last seat in the Business Class cabin of this Delta flight.

 Negatives over for now, so what was the new Delta Business Class like?

 Well for a start they’ve changed the seats.
 They are still leather but they are not the overly spread cow skins of before.
-I must admit I don’t think they were particularly any more comfortable but at least Delta had invested in change.
+I must admit that I don’t think they were particularly any more comfortable than before but at least Delta Airlines had invested in change of the interior seating.